semaphoreP/codeastro/Day3/tutorial_doc/README.md

 * How users might contribute to your code and/or report issues

-If there is a software package that you often use in your own work, take a its documentation.
+If there is a software package that you often use in your own work, take a look at its documentation.
 What info is included, and what do you find most useful?
 Is the documentation easy to understand and navigate?
 By looking at other documentation, you can get a sense of what works and doesn't work for you as you document your own